kovidgoyal/calibre/manual/edit.rst

 ---------------

 .. note::
-    A video tour of the calibre editor is available `here
+    A video tour of the calibre E-book editor is available `here
     <https://calibre-ebook.com/demo#tutorials>`_.

 When you first open a book with the Edit book tool, you will be presented with